Content-based Video Indexing and Retrieval Using Corr-LDA: Introduction

 Video query by semantic keywords is one of the most difficult problems in multimedia data retrieval.
 The difficulty lies in the mapping between low-level video representation and high-level semantics.
 In \cite{naphide2001probabilistic}, the multimedia content-access problem is formulated as a multimedia pattern recognition problem.
 A probabilistic framework is proposed to map the low-level video representation to high level semantics using the concepts of \textit{multijects} and their networks called \textit{multinets}.

 A widely used structure for a stream of video data is to store them as contiguous groups of frames called segments.
 Each segment comprises of collections of frames.
 Usually, video comparisons compare each frame to find the similarity between two video streams.
-Research conducted in this domain has mostly focussed on structural analysis of video, which includes methods such as shot boundary detection, key frame extraction and scene segmentation, extraction of features including static key frame features, object features andmotion features, video datamining, video annotation, video retrieval including query interfaces, similarity measure and relevance feedback, and video browsing.
+Research conducted in this domain has mostly dealt with structural analysis of video, which includes methods such as shot boundary detection \cite{zhang2001automatic}, key frame extraction and scene segmentation, extraction of features including static key frame features, object and motion features, video annotation and retrieval.
+A concise review of content-based retrieval and indexing techniques is provided in \cite{geetha2008survey,hu2011survey}.

 In recent years research has focused on the use of internal features of images and videos computed in an automated or semi-automated way \cite{Fablet00statisticalmotion-based}.
 Automated analysis calculates statistics, which can be approximately correlated to the content features.
 This is useful as it provides information without costly human interaction.